ptuls/neural_fader_hardie/README.md

 Of course, there are downsides:

 * **data requirements**: like other deep learning algorithms, it is required that you have a large dataset.

 * **can't fit into a spreadsheet**: the Fader-Hardie model has closed form solutions for the survival function.
 We do not, so our model cannot be used in a spreadsheet unlike the original, nor implemented in a SQL script.

 * **limited interpretability**: like other black box models, our model cannot be interpreted easily.

+## Improvements

+The model used here is one example that relies on convolutional layers with a sparsity for feature selection.
+Other more exotic models such as [TabNet](https://arxiv.org/abs/1908.07442) can be used here too.

 ## Running